DataBiosphere/terra-workspace-data-service/README.md

 ```
 ##### WORKSPACE_ID

-WDS requires a valid workspace id to check permissions in Sam and to import snapshots from the Terra Daa Repo.
+WDS requires a valid workspace id to check permissions in Sam and to import snapshots from the Terra Data Repo.
 This is controlled by a `WORKSPACE_ID` environment variable.
 You should set this to the UUID
 of a workspace you own, e.g.
 ```